build-on-aws/content/posts/bash-fundamentals/index.md

 ---
 title: "Bash Fundamentals"
 description: "Bash is a nearly ubiquitous shell and programming tool.
 Here's how to get started with it."
 tags:
     - cloud
     - basics
     - compute
     - scripting
+    - bash
 authorGithubAlias: aws-rsavela
 authorName: Russ Savela
 date: 2023-04-17
 ---

 ## Introduction